Are you or a loved one looking for a sober living program?Sober living Home (424) 242-1130

 Common Examples of Licit Drugs and Their Uses

-Before we get into the examples, let us understand what are licit drugs.
+Before we get into the examples, let us understand what licit drugs are.
 Licit is anything that is within the law or legal.
 Licit drugs available to you are caffeine, alcohol, and nicotine.
 You can go anywhere and purchase them legally, albeit there are some age restrictions.
 Prescription drugs (medication) are also licit drugs, and they are provided to you under a doctor’s prescription.

 Call Design for Recovery to Begin Your Healing Journey!